waTeim/node-julia/README.md

 ## exec

 This function takes a *String* the identifies the Julia function to use followed by any number of arguments for that function.
-Like, eval argument may be a function callback.
+Like **eval** the last argument may be a function callback.

-Calculate the inverse of the matrix returned and print the result.
+Calculate the inverse of a matrix and print the result.

     var a = julia.eval('[ 2 1; 1 1]');